Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

 \section{Numerical Analysis}

-In this section, we first test the model with a hypothetical square region to see how the optimal service decisions and system performance vary in different demand scenarios.
+In this section, we first consider a hypothetical study region to see how the optimal service decisions and system performance vary in different demand scenarios for different zone partitions.
+The model predictions are also verified with agent-based simulations.
 Later, we apply the proposed model to a real-world case study for downtown and suburban Chicago to draw further insights.

 The ``root" function in Scipy \citep{2020SciPy-NMeth} is used to find the solution to the system of equations in \ref{step 2a}.
 The GNU Linear Programming Kit solver \citep{makhorin2008glpk} embedded in Pyomo \citep{hart2011pyomo,bynum2021pyomo} is used to solve the transportation problem in \ref{step 2b}.
 The Sequential Least Squares Programming algorithm \citep{kraft1988software} implemented in Scipy \citep{2020SciPy-NMeth} is used to conduct the gradient-based search in Step 3.